meetqy/anicolors/README.md

-Of course, here is the English translation of the project description for HiColors.

----

-# HiColors - Discover and Create ACG Color Palettes
+# HiColors - Discover and Create Anime & Game Color Palettes

 ![cover](https://hicolors.org/og.jpg)

-HiColors is more than just an image color picker; it's an ACG color archive.
+HiColors is more than just an image color picker; it's a color archive inspired by the worlds of **anime, manga, and games.**

 Live DEMO: [hicolors.org](https://hicolors.org)